Amazon Sponsored Brands: This makes your brand stand out among thousands!

 Amazon Sponsored Brands Ads sind eine gute Möglichkeit, Umsatz und Markenbekanntheit zu steigern.

-In addition to the classic Sponsored Product Ads, Amazon Advertising also includes Sponsored Brands ads.
+In addition to the classic Sponsored Product Ads, there are also Sponsored Brands ads under the umbrella of Amazon Advertising.
 Unlike many other advertising formats, this type of ad does not focus on a single product but highlights an entire brand.
-Therefore, it is not surprising that a Brands campaign primarily serves to increase brand awareness and should be classified in the upper part of the marketing funnel.
+Therefore, it is not surprising that a Brands campaign primarily serves to increase brand awareness and should thus be classified in the upper part of the marketing funnel.

-However, a well-structured Amazon Sponsored Brands campaign can also cover deeper funnel stages – largely due to its very good click-through rate.
-We will clarify what goals marketplace sellers can pursue with this ad format further down in this text.
-First, let’s take a look at what Sponsored Brands Ads look like, where they are displayed, and what requirements sellers must meet to be able to run them.
+However, with a well-structured Amazon Sponsored Brands Campaign, deeper funnel stages can also be covered – which is largely due to their very good click-through rate.
+What goals marketplace sellers can pursue with this ad format will be clarified further down in this text.
+First, let’s take a look at what Sponsored Brands Ads look like, where they are displayed, and what requirements merchants must meet to be able to run them.

 SL Repricer_CTA

-Many online sellers who distribute their brand on Amazon face a problem: competition.
-This may sound trivial, as competition exists everywhere.
-However, online, and especially on the Amazon marketplace, the competition is particularly fierce.
+Many online retailers who sell their brand on Amazon have a problem: competition.
+This may sound trivial at first, as competition exists everywhere.
+However, online and especially on the Amazon marketplace, the competition is particularly fierce.
 Only a single search results page is relevant for each search term that customers enter into the search bar of Amazon.de or Amazon.com.
-Compared to the total number of listings, there are only a few spots available, which are even more contested the higher up they are on the page.
-Competing to get a product from your brand to that position is not easy and may require a significant amount of time.
+Compared to the number of all offers, there are only a few places available, which are all the more contested the higher up they are on the page.
+Fighting to get one of your brand’s products there is not easy and may require a lot of time.

-To increase visibility and sales, advertising has always been an effective means, whether it’s the barker at the fish market, a print ad in the newspaper, or a digital PPC ad on Amazon.
+To increase awareness and sales, advertising has always been a proven means, whether it’s the barker at the fish market, the print ad in the newspaper, or the digital PPC ad on Amazon.
 Sellers who want to use Sponsored Brands have the choice of three different ad formats: Product Collection, Store Spotlight, and Video.
 What they have in common is that they operate based on keyword and product targeting.
-This means they are not displayed randomly but receive placement only for specific search terms or ASINs or categories.
+This means they are not displayed randomly, but receive placement only for certain search terms or ASINs or categories.
 Up to three products can then be displayed (except for video ads).

 Sponsored Brands on Amazon – a popular advertising format